yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 }
 {% endhighlight %}

-Run logrotate to see if everything working:

-`sudo logrotate /etc/logrotate.d/sample-app`

-This command should rotate your logs as per config.
+Try to rotate your logs by running: `sudo logrotate /etc/logrotate.d/sample-app`

 Now you need to specify cron job for rotation to run every day: